EDUCATIONAL PROGRAMS

 This leadership development program for young professionals explores what it takes to be a leader in an increasingly globalized world and how young professionals can help shape Northeast Ohio through a more global lens.

-Registration for the Fall 2023 Cleveland LEADS cohort has closed.
+Applications for the 2026 LEADS cohort are now open.
+To learn more and apply, click here.
+The application deadline is September 21, 2026.
 With any questions, please contact Elizabeth Colvin, Director of Global Education, at ecolvin@ccwa.org.

 Cleveland LEADS